Mergifyio/daiquiri/doc/source/index.rst

 =====

 The basic usage of daiquiri is to call the `daiquiri.setup` function that will setup logging with the options passed as keyword arguments.
-If no argument are passed, the default will log to `stderr`.
+If no arguments are passed, the default will log to `stderr`.
 If `stderr` is a terminal, the output will use colors.